Otto Ernst Remer: Criminal prosecution

+Legacy and death

 Helmut Friebe, a leader of the Alliance of German Soldiers and former Generalleutnant of the Wehrmacht, had the following to say about Remer: "No judgment will be made here as to whether his decision on 20 July was right or wrong.
 But the consequences of his decision were so terrible,... that we old soldiers had expected that a man to whom destiny gave such a burden to carry until the end of his life would recognize this, and would thereafter live quietly and in reclusion.
 We, his former comrades, lack any sympathy for the fact that Herr Remer fails to summon up this attitude of self-effacement".

-Death

-Remer died at Marbella in southern Spain on 4 October 1997, at the age of 85 from natural causes.
+Remer died at Marbella in southern Spain on 5 October 1997, at the age of 85 from natural causes.
 His ashes were buried in an undisclosed location in Germany.

 In popular culture

 Oberst Remer was portrayed by German actor Thomas Kretschmann in the 2008 movie Valkyrie.